tadaspetra/agora/call_summary/GUIDE.md

 This is the input file for the generator to create our `Message` object.

 In order to use protobuf you need to install the protobuf compiler to your computer.
-You can find the [download for it here](https://protobuf.dev/downloads/), or if you are using mac, you can install it using `brew install protobuf`.
+You can find the [download for it here](https://protobuf.dev/downloads/), or if you are using a Mac, you can install it using `brew install protobuf`.

-You will also need to install the `protobuf` dart package within your project.
+You must also install the `protobuf` dart package within your project.
 You can do that using `flutter pub add protobuf`.

-Now run the following command in your terminal and you should see 4 files get generated in the same `lib/protobuf` folder.
+Now run the following command in your terminal.
+You should see four files generated in the same `lib/protobuf` folder.

 ```
 protoc --proto_path= --dart_out=. lib/protobuf/file.proto
 ```

-Now we can use the new `Message` object to retrieve our transcription in english.
-This object contains a `words` array, with the sentences being spoken.
-Using the `isFinal` variable we trigger a print statement whenever the sentence is finished.
+Now, we can use the new `Message` object to retrieve our transcription in English.
+This object contains a `words` array with the transcribed sentences.
+Using the `isFinal` variable, we trigger a print statement whenever the sentence finishes.

 ```dart
 onStreamMessage: (RtcConnection connection, int uid, int streamId,